kylefox/jquery-querystring/README.md

 This plugin attempts to make working with querystrings easier.
 The primary function exposed is `$.querystring`, which handles both parsing & serialization (depending on the type of argument passed in).
 A `$.fn.querystring` method is also provided, which makes getting & setting the querystring of `<a>` elements more convenient.

-_Currently only the simplest cases work, but the goal is to support nested objects, arrays, and type coercion.
+_Currently only the simplest cases work, but the goal is to support nested objects and arrays.
 Please refer to the test suite for more info._

 Basic usage
 -----------